Headline News

 – 1.5 Junior High Special Education Assistants

-NEW Federal Assistive Technology Guidance – Under the Individuals with Disabilities Education Act (IDEA), every time an IEP Team meets to develop, review, or revise a student’s IEP, they are required to factor whether the child needs Assistive Technology (AT) devices and services.
+New Federal Assistive Technology Guidance – Under the Individuals with Disabilities Education Act (IDEA), every time an IEP Team meets to develop, review, or revise a student’s IEP, they are required to factor whether the child needs Assistive Technology (AT) devices and services.
 Here are some examples of AT by disability type.
 The US Department of Education has issued a new “Dear Colleague” letter and accompanying guidance with myths and facts about AT devices and services.
 You have the right to request an Assistive Technology evaluation to help determine what is appropriate for your student to access their education.

 Autism Recommendations to the ABRSD In June 2023, the AB SEPAC sought feedback from parents/guardians of students with Autism in the Acton-Boxborough Regional School District.
 The AB SEPAC’s goals were to establish 1) what is currently working well for families and 2) what would help to improve programming and services for students with Autism.
 Many of these best practices are already incorporated in some schools and programs.
 The AB SEPAC seeks the broader adoption of these practices as appropriate for individual students given the wide range of needs represented in the Autism disability category.
 Click here to access the AB SEPAC Autism Recommendations.